nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

    _TaskTesterHelper.java_<br>
    <img src="images/unit_test_TaskTester_B.png" width="600"><br>

+   > Note that dependency injection is used to ensure that only Task class is being tested.<br>
+   > The rest of the stubs are injected into the dependencies for Task.<br>
+   > This isolates Task from its dependencies and allows us to test only Task.

    _Integration tests_ that are checking the integration of multiple code units
      (those code units are assumed to be working).
 Below are some snippets, <br>